xnervwang/Liteflow/README.md

 ### Introduction

-Liteflow implements a simple and reliable UDP transport protocol (LiteDT), and based on this protocol, develops a TCP/UDP port forwarding tool.
+Liteflow implements a simple and reliable UDP transport protocol (LiteDT) and has developed a TCP/UDP port forwarding tool based on this protocol.
 Both the client and the server use the same binary, with the only difference being the configuration file.

 You can use this tool to:

 1. Accelerate TCP transmission speed in high-latency and high-packet-loss environments, or ensure UDP packets are delivered reliably and in order.
-2. Map internal network ports to public servers through reverse connections, enabling internal ports to be actively accessed across NAT.
+2. Map internal network ports to public servers through reverse connections, enabling direct access to internal ports across NAT.

 ### Build and Usage Guide
 ```